andres-mps/Movies-gallery/README.md

 # Hackflix
-Movies gallery with rating using API
+Movies gallery with rating filter using API